the-outcaster/ship-of-harkinian-updater/README.md

 From there, you can run SoH without having to re-do all of these steps.

-See my [ROM dumping guide for Steam Deck](https://linuxgamingcentral.com/posts/ship-of-harkinian-steam-deck-guide/) if you need more help.

 ## Known Issues
 - Adding SoH as a non-Steam shortcut can be hit or miss, you will likely need to manually add it.